VNG-Realisatie/nlx/helm/charts/nlx-inway/README.md

 # inway
 NLX is an open source peer-to-peer system facilitating federated authentication, secure connecting and protocolling in a large-scale, dynamic API ecosystem with many organizations.
-Through an Inway an organization can provide services to the NLX ecosystem.
-The inway is usually deployed centrally within the organization although it is possible for one organization to deploy multiple instances on different locations.
+An organization can provide services to the NLX ecosystem through an Inway.
+The Inway is usually deployed centrally within the organization, although it is possible for one organization to deploy multiple instances on different locations.

 ## Prerequisites